webdriverextensions/webdriverextensions-archetype-quickstart/README.md

 - Maven 3.x.x

 ### Creating a New Project
-Open your terminal and run the following command from the direcotory where you want to create your project
+Open your terminal and run the following command from where you want to create your project
 ```sh
 mvn archetype:generate -DarchetypeGroupId=com.github.webdriverextensions -DarchetypeArtifactId=webdriverextensions-archetype-quickstart
 ```